sulagnag/Udacity_DataEngineering-Capstone-Project/README.md

 These steps can be configured in an airflow dag and daily runs can be scheduled for the new data only.

 3. If the database needed to be accessed by 100+ people.
+User profiles can be created with necessary permissions for accessing S3.
-Once on Redhist, AWS has the capability to allow 100+ connections.
+Once the analytical tables are placed on Redshift, AWS is capable of scaling up to provide access to 100+ users.